Yoyovicti/HGSS_SafariZoneEditor/README.md

 3. The built executable will be available in the ```build``` directory.
 Ensure the ```data``` directory remains with the executable file if you want to move it elsewhere.

 ## License
-The source code of this project is licensed under the MIT License.
-All information regarding the licensing of this project and additional libraries can be found here: [LICENSE](LICENSE)
+The source code of this project is licensed under the [MIT License](LICENSE.MIT).

+Copyright © 2024 Yoyovicti

+Additional libraries:
+- This project uses nlohmann/json which is licensed under the [MIT License](LICENSE.MIT).
+Copyright © 2013-2024 Niels Lohmann
+- This project uses the Qt Library which is licensed under [GNU LGPLv3](LICENSE.LGPL).
+Copyright © 2017 The Qt Company Ltd.